What is a Real Estate Appraiser?

-- Real Estate Appraiser Supervisor
+Types of Real Estate Appraiser

-- Certified Residential Real Estate Appraiser
+- Commercial Real Estate Appraiser

 The states with the most job growth for Real Estate Appraiser are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.

-Real Estate Appraiser Average Salary
+Salary for a Real Estate Appraiser

 Real Estate Appraisers who work in District of Columbia, Nevada, or California, make the highest salaries.